Skip to content

 Blended Learning

-Combination of face-to-face events and self-directed learning phases, usually with e-learning.
+Combination of classroom events and self-directed learning phases, usually with e-learning.
 Critical view: Classic blended learning often focuses on formal knowledge transfer and does not achieve competence development.
-Transfer to practice usually does not occur.
-Valcom takes a consistently values and competence-oriented approach with the Social Blended Learning approach based on practical projects.
+As a rule, the transfer into practice fails to materialize.
+With the Social Blended Learning approach, which is based on practical projects, Valcom proceeds in a consistently values- and competence-oriented manner.

 C